Larcum Kendall: Early life

 Kendall was born on 21 September 1719 in Charlbury.
 His father was a mercer and linen draper named Moses Kendall, and his mother was Ann Larcum from Chepping Wycombe in Buckinghamshire; they married on 18 June 1718.
 The family were Quakers.
-The cottage where they lived is thought to be on the site of Charlbury's post office on Market Street.
+The cottage where they lived is thought to be on the site of Charlbury's Amarelo bistro on Market Street.
 He had a brother, Moses.

 In 1735 Kendall was apprenticed to the London watchmaker John Jeffreys.
 He was living with his parents in St Clement Danes at the time.
 Jeffreys created a pocket watch for John Harrison, who later used ideas from pocket watches in his H4 chronometer.

 Kendall set up his own business in 1742, working with Thomas Mudge to make watches, working for the watch and clock maker George Graham.
 In 1765 he was one of six experts selected by the Board of Longitude to witness the operation of John Harrison's H4, which he was subsequently asked to duplicate.

 K1

 The first model finished by Kendall was an accurate copy of John Harrison's H4, cost £450, and is known today as K1.
-It was engraved in 1769, and was presented to the Board of Longitude on 13 January 1770, at which point he was given a bonus of £50.
-The original H4, the first successful chronometer, had an astronomical price of £400 in 1750, which was approximately 30% of the value of a ship.
+It was engraved in 1769, and was presented to the Board of Longitude on 13 January 1770, at which point Kendall was given a bonus of £50.
+Harrison's H4, the first successful chronometer, had cost £400 twenty years prior in 1750, approximately 30% of the value of a ship.